 Who Can Participate?

 Both purebred and mixed breed dogs are welcome, and there is no age limit.
-Although the AKC’s Canine Good Citizen (CGC) Program is the next logical step after AKC S.T.A.R.
-Puppy, CGC is not a required prerequisite for AKC S.T.A.R.
+AKC’s Canine Good Citizen (CGC) Program is the next logical step after AKC S.T.A.R.
+Puppy, but AKC S.T.A.R.
 Puppy is not required prerequisite for CGC.
 Owners who have trained their dogs themselves may also find an AKC Approved CGC Evaluator and take the CGC test.

 Exceptions: If the CGC test is given at an AKC show, the age requirements for the show apply to CGC also.
 Further, when the CGC test is administered at an AKC show, the test may be restricted to only dogs entered in the show or to purebred dogs.

 There’s nothing better than a well-trained dog.
 Canine Good Citizen training will make your dog a joy to live with, and it will provide your dog with intellectual stimulation and a high quality of life.
 Canine Good Citizen training provides a solid foundation for all other training.
-After CGC, your dog can move on to more advanced training for sports and events such as AKC Community Canine (advanced CGC), Urban CGC, tricks, therapy dog, obedience, agility, tracking, and other other fun performance events.
+After CGC, your dog can move on to more advanced training for sports and events such as AKC Community Canine (advanced CGC), Urban CGC, therapy dog, tricks, obedience, agility, tracking, and other other fun performance events.
 Learn more about the next steps in training.

 The Canine Good Citizen Program is sponsored by Geico